Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ExecutionContext.md

 A subset of the original argv returned by [ConfigureArguments](../../type-aliases/ConfigureArguments.md).
 It is used internally to give the final command in the arguments list the chance to parse argv.
 Further, it is used to enforce the ordering invariant on chained child program invocations.
-That is: all non-positional arguments must appear _after_ the last command name in any arguments list parsed by this program.
+That is: all arguments that are not a valid command name must appear _after_ the last command name in any arguments list parsed by this program.

 Since it will be actively manipulated by each command in the arguments list, **do not rely on `rawArgv` for anything other than checking